Skip to content

 }

-A component in itself is really similar to a contract, it can also have:
+A component is really similar to a contract and can also have:

 • An interface defining entrypoints (ISwitchableComponent<TContractState>)